edwardchinfl/nstdboxes/README.md

 From this point onwards, the user can add, move, clone, delete, sort, hide/reveal boxes using the icons on the B submenu.
 - The best way to find out how each of these functions is implemented is to navigate fom the buildmenu function and study the javascript of each of the functions called.

 More detailed explanation will be added shortly.
+Meanwhile, review the Nested box Gallery-intro to get an introductiin from a user.s perspective, and review Gallery-User_Guide-Latest which is the latest version of the user guide.

 Edward Chin
 12th Oct 2021.